dixonaws/simple-alexa/README.md

 Tested with Node v6.1.3 and Python 3.6.6 on macOS 10.14.2, using AWS us-east-1.
 Make sure to create accounts on aws.amazon.com and developer.amazon.com.

 Ensure you are using Node 8.1.2.
-When using NVM (Node Version Manager), simply issue the following command:
+When using NVM (Node Version Manager), simply issue the following command:<br>
 <code>nvm use v8.1.2</code>

 Install and configure the AWS CLI<br>